Apply to become a new vendor at the Baton Rouge Arts Market and join a diverse community of artists.

 · BRAM is an all-weather market.
 Please be prepared to protect your products from slight rain and sun.
 If bad weather is imminent, a decision may be made to move the Market inside the parking garage used for the Main Street Market.
 BRAM consults with BREADA (Baton Rouge Farmer’s Market) to make this decision, but we reserve the right to move our market independently as we understand artwork is expensive.
 You will be notified of the move before 6am on the day of the Market.

-· Booth assignments will be made using a lottery system.
+· Booth assignments are made via an online system.

 · Trading or switching booth assignments without permission from the BRAM Manager is prohibited.